miguelcoria94/JustStocks/projectnotes/projectnotes.md

 The repo we were provided has the skeleton for the backend and an empty frontend folder.

 <h3 align="center">2</h3>
-use the "create-react-app" command from inside the 'frontend' folder to initialize React inside of the 'frontend' folder.
+Use the "create-react-app" command from inside the 'frontend' folder to initialize React inside of the 'frontend' folder.

 command: 'npx create-react-app . --template @appacademy/simple --use-npm'